j1fig/py-ngsi/README.md

 ##### TODO

-1. Refacto Client: Optional command arguments go in kwargs
+1. Refactor Client: Optional command arguments go in kwargs
 2. Improve and actually use the models.py